 The main billing section of the hospital is located in the ground floor near OPD.
 All the cash billing for empanelled, TPA and general patients is done here.
-Credit billing for empanelled patients is done in the basement office.
+Credit billing for empanelled patients is done in the TPA office.
 Salient features are:

 - Entry in the department is for authorized personnel only.
 No one can enter until the security code is activated. - Daily reconciliation of receivables is done.
-Cash generated in other centers is also analyzed routinely in the main centre. - Reconciliation of accounts is done. - All the credit bills generated in a month are submitted within the first week of next month.
+Cash generated in other centers is analyzed routinely in the individual centre and common discussion in main centres. - Reconciliation of accounts is done. - All the credit bills generated in a month are submitted within the first week of next month.